 Since the neoliberal 1980s, the pressures arising from universities competing in a national and global marketplace have meant that few universities are free for very long from organisational and staffing restructures.
 Administration systems and costs have increased and academic research and teaching is relentlessly scrutinised for its quality in order to establish status in national and international ranking measures.
 Government support of universities has diminished as institutions have sought income through more commercial means.
 Australia’s most elite institutions, the ‘Group of Eight’ universities (see Glossary below), began to argue for deregulation of student fees so they could use their competitive advantage to increase their income.
-In 2014 the Abbott Coalition government budgeted for this, but the passing of legislation was uncertain with considerable opposition among students, the electorate more generally, and the Australian Senate.
+Most Australian universities do not restrict their activities to their originating campuses.
+Many have established campuses in cities across Australia and beyond.
+In 2014 the Abbott Coalition government budgeted for the deregulation of student fees, but the passing of legislation was uncertain with considerable opposition among students, the electorate more generally, and the Australian Senate.
 The tension between easy access by students to university enrolment, and the funding of universities as public institutions is long standing.

 Universities founded by decades